 Once spring is fully underway, the vines start to bud.
 In order to air the grapes and allow the sunlight to ripen them properly, we need to eliminate some leaves and buds so that the grapes can develop as healthily as possible.
 This is known as green pruning.
 From this point onwards, we wait until the harvest.
 During this time, we may remove some grapes, especially during years when the yield is exceptionally high.
 We also monitor the vines closely to ensure that there no diseases flourish until harvest time.

 The time has come.
 Harvest.
-We only pick the grapes when they have reached the perfect point of ripeness following a careful technical and taste testing of the grapes in the vineyards.
+We only pick the grapes when they have reached the perfect point of ripeness following a careful technical and grape taste testing in the vineyards.

 Once the harvest is over, the vineyards begin to change colour and just as one cycle ends, another begins.
-The hectic summer months give way to months of tranquillity, when we cut the weeds and grasses down in order to maintain the vineyards until pruning, when the new cycle will start all over again.
+The hectic summer months give way to months of tranquility, when we cut the weeds and grass down in order to maintain the vineyards until pruning, when the new cycle will starts all over again.

 PruningThe cycle starts here

 This process starts the vine's life cycle.
 Pruning consists of cutting the spurs of the vine so that it will grow and yield correctly.
 Each grape variety is pruned in a different way because they have their own unique characteristics and needs.
 It's during pruning time that we determine whether or not the grapes from this vine will be used to make base wine for our sparkling wine or still wine for the DO Penedès.

 Green pruning or thinning is carried out during the months of spring.
 It involves the removal of some vine leaves and buds to enable the grapes to breathe better and gain better ventilation.
 Green pruning varies from one variety to another, and also depends on the vineyard location and orientation as microclimate plays a big part in the ripening of the grapes.
 Therefore, these factors determine how much sun and ventilation are required for the grapes.

 HarvestingTime to pick the grapes